SilbinaryWolf/WP-Percolate/README.md

 Changelog
 -----------

+### 3.2.5
+* Allow users to set post type for percolate imported stories

 ### 3.2.4

 * Fixing issue where update script was run when admin-ajax.php was used by requests not in the admin.